Electric Distribution Rate Review

 The public hearings began March 22 with the last meeting held on April 26.
 Locations included in Natick, Plymouth, Boston, Pittsfield, Cambridge, Springfield, Barnstable, Tisbury, New Bedford and Greenfield.

-Three additional public hearings were held in July and August to receive comment on the revised rate design proposal.
-These hearings were held in Boston, Pittsfield and West Barnstable.
+Three more public hearings are scheduled to receive comment on the revised rate design proposal.

 Frequently Asked Questions